 The Basel Historical Museums celebrates its 125th anniversary and presents the new exhibition «Leaps in Time – A Brief History of Basel».
-From Neanderthals to pharmaceuticals: A selection of 50 objects and 100 milestones will pilot visitors through 100,000 years of Basel history with six film spots on recent history and an interactive installation combining facts and images on the city’s development right up to the present.
+From the Neanderthals to the pharmaceutical industry: 50 objects and 100 historical milestones guide visitors through 100,000 years of Basel's history.
+Six film spots deal with recent history, and an interactive installation combines facts and images on the development of the city up to the present day.

 The new presentation of medieval art at Basel Historical Museums offers fascinating glimpses of the Christian faith at a time when it was omnipresent.
 The choice works of art from the 11th to 16th century installed in the choir of the Barfüsserkirche unfold a remarkable beauty and spiritual potency.

 Reintroduction of the old names of the three exhibition sites of Basel Historical Museum:

 The Pauls-Eisenbeiss-Stiftung’s world-class porcelain collection returns to Basel thanks to the changed conditions at Basel Historical Museum.

 Dr. Marc Fehlmann, formerly German Historical Museum, takes over as director on 1 June 2017.

 The collection of coaches and sleighs belonging to the Basel Historical Museum is to leave its current location in the Merian Gardens as per 31 January 2017.
 The Christoph Merian Stiftung (CMS) plans to remodel the premises in Brüglingen and hence will be in need of the barn in which the Museum of Horsepower has been housed since 1981.
 Thanks to its partnership with the Google Cultural Institute, both the museum itself and its collection will be accessible online from October 2016.
 The Museum of Horsepower will thus become the Basel Historical Museums first virtual museum.